Here was last night’s dinner: Roasted Vegetable and Black Bean Tacos

-- Preheat the oven to 425 degrees F. Spray a large, rimmed baking sheet with nonstick spray.
+- Preheat the oven to 425℉.
+Spray a large, rimmed baking sheet with nonstick spray.

 - In a medium skillet, heat the black beans and Ro-Tel tomatoes over low heat.
 In a small bowl, combine the spices (cumin through pepper).
 Sprinkle the spices over the beans/Ro-Tel and stir to combine.
 Add the roasted veggies, stir to combine and continue to heat until the mixture is completely warm.

-- In a small skillet, heat 1/2 inch or less of oil over medium-high.
+- In a small skillet, heat ½ inch or less of oil over medium-high.
 When you can flick a drop of water in the oil and get a sizzle, you're ready to fry your tortillas.
-Place one tortilla in the hot oil and use tongs to press it down so it cooks on both sides- you only need to cook it for about 20 to 30 seconds to soften it up.
-Remove the tortilla to a paper-towel-lined plate.
+Place one tortilla in the hot oil and use tongs to press it down so it cooks on both sides.
+You only need to a paper towel lined plate.
 Repeat with remaining tortillas, placing paper towels in between each cooked tortilla to absorb the oil.